sanders41/camel-converter/CONTRIBUTING.md

 ### Working with the code

 Note: This project uses uv to manage dependencies.
-If you do not already have uv installed you will need to install it with the instructions [here](https://docs.astral.sh/uv/getting-started/installation/)
+If you do not already have uv installed you will need to install it with the instructions [on the uv website](https://docs.astral.sh/uv/getting-started/installation/)

 First the requirements need to be installed.